davidshq/miqa-notes/README.md

 Currently this includes a number of diagrams created with [draw.io](https://draw.io/) that show the flow through various portions of the MIQA application.

+## Accuracy
+These informational resources are not canonical and likely contain errors / incomplete information.
+Feel free to help improve these resources.

 ## Sample Images
 MIQA comes with a few sample images one can load into the software and use for testing purposes.
 For additional NIFTI images you might use [RIDER Lung CT Collection from the Cancer Imaging Archive](https://wiki.cancerimagingarchive.net/display/Public/RIDER+Lung+CT).

+## Code
+Currently contains the output of objects from the TS source code for easy reference.